alsmolka/sentence-alignment/README.md

-# Similarity metrics in sentence alignment
+# Similarity Metrics in Sentence Alignment

 This repo contains code for our study on similarity metrics in sentence alignment for paraphrased corpora.